Sainath-Nimbalkar/heartDiseasePrediction/README.md

 Contains a section with common myths and facts about heart health to raise awareness.

 • Chatbot (Ask Me Tips)
-An interactive chatbot that provides general health and lifestyle tips.
+An interactive chatbot that provides general health and lifestyle tips.User can interact with the chatbot related to symptons,medical information.

 • Tech Stack
 Backend: FastAPI, Python, Machine Learning (Scikit-learn),Artificial Intelligence